Easy Lo Mein

 Simple Lo Mein Sauce in a small bowl next to bottles of soy sauce and toasted sesame oil

-While the noodles are cooking, make the super simplified stir fry sauce.
+While the noodles are cooking, make the super simplified lo mein sauce.
 Stir together 3 Tbsp soy sauce, 1 tsp toasted sesame oil, 1 tsp sugar, and 1 tsp water.
 If you want to make it spicy, you can add 1 Tbsp sriracha or chili garlic sauce.
 NOTE: make sure to get *toasted* sesame oil, not regular sesame oil.
 The toasted variety has a much stronger, nuttier flavor.
 You can tell the difference by the color.
 Toasted sesame oil is a dark brown color, untoasted is a light straw color.
 Here is more information on the difference between the two.

 Salad Bar Vegetables in a cardboard salad bar container

 These are the vegetables I grabbed from the salad bar.
 You’ll need about 3 cups total, whether you’re using up leftovers in your fridge or you hit the salad bar like I did.
-Make sure to include some sort of onion to help round out the flavor in the stir fry.
+Make sure to include some sort of onion to help round out the flavor in the stir-fry.

 Add high heat oil to a skillet

 Heat 2 Tbsp high heat cooking oil (of your choice) in a large skillet over medium-high heat.
-Don’t skimp on the oil here because this really helps give the flavor and mouthfeel that you get from take out.
+Don’t skimp on the oil here because this really helps give the flavor and mouthfeel that you get from takeout.

 Briefly Stir Fried Vegetables in the skillet